 Setting Up Foreign Owned Company in Malaysia | Setup Company in Malaysia

-As one of the most vibrant countries in Southeast Asia, Malaysia offers many advantages as an investment destination and starting your own business.
+As one of the most vibrant countries in Southeast Asia, Malaysia offers many advantages as an investment destination and starting your own business and setup company in Malaysia.
 This has been affirmed by robust growth in private investment in the country, which has expanded at a compounded annual growth rate of 13.9% from the start of the ETP in 2010 to RM146.1 billion (US$39.89 billion) in 2014.
+3E Accounting Malaysia provides setup company services to assist you in setting up foreign owned company in Malaysia.

 From manufacturing to distribution or technical expertise in the services sector, the country offers opportunities and capabilities across the value chain for starting own business.
 Whether investors want to utilise Malaysia as their target market or as a regional gateway, organisations and their employees alike will find a myriad of opportunities upon their arrival here for starting your own business.
 (See more at Why Malaysia?)

 Basic Requirements to Set Up a Company in Malaysia under Companies Act

 Private Limited Company (identified through the words ‘Sendirian Berhad’ or ‘Sdn.
 Bhd.’) is the most common business vehicle in Malaysia for starting own business.
 (Find out more on Foreign Company Setup Options in Malaysia)

 The basic requirements to set-up a Locally Incorporated Company under Companies Act, 1965 are the same for both Malaysian and Foreigner setup:-

-(i) A minimum of one subscribers to the shares of the company (Section 14 CA);
+(i) A minimum of one subscriber to the shares of the company (Section 14 CA);

 (ii) A minimum of one resident director (Section 122); and

 (iii) A company secretary who can be either :